Sinha-Ujjawal/embed-ncert/Notes.md

 ## TODOS
+- Check how are chunks getting stored in Qdrant DB.
+We need to ensure that both heading and content are stored together in same chunk, or there is some sort of relationship between the chunks.
+Check docling document.
+- APIs to be implemented
   - Implement pagination in `/history`
-- Implement user auth
   - Only allow single request per thread\_id
+  - API for list of ingested subjects
+  - Books and Chapters in Subjects
+  - Login and Auth
+    - OTP based on Mobile
+  - User Stats
+    - Watch time
+    - ...
   - ...

 ## DONE
 See [embed\_pdf\_to\_vector\_store.py](./embed_pdf_to_vector_store.py)